 One of the source documents consulted during its preparation reminded me about the relationship between the drawing of wire for such implements and for musical instruments.
 Music wire was a central concern in an earlier phase of my museum-based research and the pending post turned my attention back to it.
 That is also where the blogonym stringbed originated; a term used to designate the planar array of strings on an instrument such as a piano or zither.
 This all triggered an interest in once again writing about topics more closely related to its literal sense.

-As it happens, next year marks a few other personally significant decadic anniversaries.
+As it happens, 2022 marks a few other personally significant decadic anniversaries.
 It will be 50 years since the publication of my first article in a peer-reviewed journal, and 70 since I first played a musical instrument — the autoharp — which (soon followed by the clarinet) set me on my career path.
 The Music Museum in Stockholm (now the Swedish Museum of Performing Arts), where I was curator of the musical instrument collections from 1972 until 1992, holds a number of autoharps made in Sweden with innovative details illustrating the country’s largely unrecognized contribution to the development of that instrument.
-A homecoming article now in progress presents and discusses them, just as my first article was about the woodwind instruments housed at the same museum.
+They are discussed in a homecoming article that was in progress when the present post first went online and its forthcoming publication has subsequently been announced here.
+It parallels my first article, which was about the woodwind instruments housed at the same museum.

-As with the article on the history of crochet that provided the upbeat to this blog, research for the one in gestation is turning up quite a bit of historically interesting information that will not be included in the formal publication.
-I haven’t decided whether to put that material forward in blog posts but, if I do, they will likely be sharing the present platform.
-There are quite a few draft posts about loop-related topics still in the queue but if I start a separate second blog it risks becoming the sole focus of my attention for a while to come.
+As with the article on the history of crochet that provided the upbeat to this blog, research for the one about autoharp history turned up quite a bit of historically interesting information not included in the formal publication.
+I decided to put that material forward in posts on the present platform.
+Quite a few draft posts about loop-related topics were still in the queue (where they remain) but if I had started a separate second blog there would have been a significant risk of it becoming the sole focus of my attention.

-There is also a bit of synchronicity nudging me toward expanding the scope of what’s already here.
+A bit of synchronicity also nudged me toward expanding the scope of what was already here.
 One of the perennial themes has been the tool used in several traditional schools of slip stitch crochet — the “shepherd’s hook.”
 When I came across the same term used to designate a detail in the stringing of an autoharp, the resulting hmm resonated loudly.
-Another more fundamentally bemusing factor is also in effect.
-It has become dismayingly difficult, if not to say outright impossible, to keep track of all the posts and drafts that have accumulated during the past five years.
+Another more fundamentally bemusing factor was also in effect.
+It had become dismayingly difficult, if not to say outright impossible, to keep track of all the posts and drafts that had accumulated during the first five years.

 The only way to avoid unknowing repetition when revisiting an earlier topic is by plowing through the lot of it.
 The time and effort required to distill a coherent narrative on a given subject by such review, and recontextualizing the outcome to accommodate more recently uncovered material, can go a sizable way toward the preparation of a journal article.
-Since that mode of publication is of greater personal interest and academic value, another option is to leave the blogging where it is and focus on turning selected facets of what’s already been posted into such articles.
+Since that mode of publication is of greater personal interest and academic value, another option would have been to leave the blogging where it was and focus on turning selected facets of what’s already been posted into such articles.